nginx-clojure/nginx-clojure.github.io/More.md

 ### Send a Complete Response for Long Polling

-When some event happen which let a complete response must be sent to the Long Polling request client we can use `send-response!`(Clojure) or sendResponse (Java/Groovy) to send a complete response.
+When an event happens which produces a complete response it must be sent to the Long Polling request client.
+We can use `send-response!`(Clojure) or sendResponse (Java/Groovy) to send a complete response.
 This action is non-blocking and after completion the channel will be closed automatically.

 For Clojure